Consumer Product MDL-3026 Actively Recruiting Northern District of Illinois

 What compensation might be available?

-Potential damages vary based on individual circumstances and may include medical expenses (NICU stays, surgeries, ongoing care), pain and suffering, loss of life enjoyment, and in wrongful death cases, funeral expenses and loss of companionship.
-Settlement amounts in individual cases have not been publicly disclosed.
+Potential damages vary based on individual circumstances and may include medical expenses such as NICU stays, surgeries and ongoing care, pain and suffering, loss of life enjoyment, and in wrongful death cases funeral expenses and loss of companionship.
+There is no settlement program in this litigation and no settlement amounts have been disclosed.
+Jury verdicts to date have varied widely and several have been reversed, vacated or are still on appeal, so they are not a reliable guide to individual case value.

 Is it too late to file a lawsuit?

-Cases are still being filed.
-Statutes of limitations for minors often don't begin running until the child reaches adulthood, or may be tolled (paused) during minority.
-However, deadlines vary by state.
+Cases are still being filed, though federal filings have slowed considerably.
+Statutes of limitations for minors often do not begin running until the child reaches adulthood, or may be tolled during minority.
+Deadlines vary by state.
+It is also worth knowing that venue options have narrowed: in December 2025, an Illinois appellate court dismissed 23 of 29 Cook County cases on forum non conveniens grounds, leaving only Illinois-resident cases.
 Consult an attorney to understand your specific situation and any applicable time limits.

 Who are the defendants?

-The primary defendants are Abbott Laboratories (maker of Similac) and Mead Johnson Nutrition Company (maker of Enfamil).
+The primary defendants are Abbott Laboratories, maker of Similac, and Mead Johnson Nutrition Company, maker of Enfamil.
 Mead Johnson is now owned by Reckitt Benckiser, which acquired the company in 2017.
 Both companies and related corporate entities may be named in lawsuits.
+The products most commonly at issue are Similac Special Care 24 and Special Care 24 High Protein, and Enfamil Premature 24 and Enfacare, along with human milk fortifiers.

 Sources & References